 The arm triangle choke is a very effective choke that you can pull off on any size and level of opponent.
 It is a move that is highly technical, yet simple enough to quickly get the hang of.
 What most people miss is that many other chokes in BJJ are also based on the same principle.
 The D’arce choke, the Anaconda, the Guillotine, the Ezekiel and many others work with the same principles.
 Hall goes through all the inner workings of strangling someone from an arm triangle configuration.

 After going through every possible choke variation, Hall starts explaining the basic concepts of positional control.
 Only then does he start with entries and connecting everything into systems.
-He offers ways into arm triangle chokes form both the top and bottom position.
+He offers ways into arm-triangle chokes form both the top and bottom positions.
 Even more important, he covers the most common problems in the troubleshooting segment of the release.
 Pay attention to the drills he demonstrates at the very end, and incorporate them into your training.
 You’re going to become a submission machine in return.

 Special Hint: Learn the sleeve Brabo (Ezekiel) choke variation.
 Look into the No-Gi variation in particular!